 The first St Quintin to arrive in England was Herbert one of William the Conqueror‘s knights, who came from Picardy in northern France.
 Herbert St Quintin was granted lands in East Yorkshire towards the end of the 11th century.
 The family became extensive landowners in the region and in the 13th century they acquired land at Harpham, near Driffield.
 Harpham remained the family’s base in Yorkshire until late in the 17th century when the manor of Scampston was acquired.

-Until the seventeenth century the St Quintin's remained a middling ancient gentry family of the East Riding but William St Quintin (b.1579) broke this mould by going into public office.
-He was created a baronet 1642 and died 1649.
-His eldest son, Henry St Quintin (b.
-1605), succeeded his father as 2nd baronet.
-He moved the family from Harpham to Scampston and all that now remains of the original manor house is earthworks at Harpham, though the family continued to be transported to Harpham for burial.
+Until the early seventeenth century the St Quintin's remained a middling gentry family but William St Quintin (1579- 1649) broke the mould by going into public office.
+He was created a baronet in 1642.
+His eldest son, Henry St Quintin (1605- 1695), succeeded as 2nd baronet, living to the age of 90.
+Henry’s eldest son William (c.1632 - 1695) predeceased his father by a matter of weeks, and so the third baronet was Henry’s grandson, child of William and his wife Elizabeth Strickland.
+During the lifetimes of Henry and his son William, the St Quintin family moved from Harpham to Scampston.
+Only earthworks remain of the original Harpham manor house, though the family continues to be transported back to the village for burial.

 The Legard family originate from Anlaby near Hull (since 1100's) and more recently (since 1630) from Ganton which is just a few miles up the road from Scampston.